 The work that Mishcon kids cut their teeth on is generally very good.
 One trainee describes it like this: “It is up and down – but I have done everything from reviewing documents (dull) to basically running my own small cases.”
 Another adds: “You are often leading cases with supervision due to the fact our clients range from big corporates to individuals.”

 Peer support and supervision is mixed.
 There are “probably some of the nicest people in the business” but also “the occasional unapproachable bad egg”.
 Some of the more senior partners could be more approachable, we are told, with the more junior ones generally better in this respect.

-Another Mishcon high point is the aforementioned new office in Holborn, which is feted as “completely incredible”.
+A Mishcon high point is its “swanky” office Holborn, which is feted as “completely incredible”.
 Entry is via a kind of avant garde cocktail bar, where clients can grab themselves sushi and martinis while they wait.
 Coffee is served, slightly bafflingly, via an iPad.

-Work-wise, Mishcon’s twin strengths are litigation and private client (hence the celebs).
+Work-wise, Mishcon’s twin strengths are litigation and private client.
 The firm’s smaller size – it has just two offices, in London and New York – gives it a different feel to a megafirm.
-The downside to the lack of a global footprint is minimal availability of secondments, although work trips are more common than at some firms.
+The downside to the lack of a global footprint is minimal availability of secondments, although there are occasional work trips.
 Client secondments are also not really a thing at Mishcon, which is a source of some regret to current trainees.

-Recently boosted to £67,000 for newly qualified solicitors, pay is largely seen as fair, while the perks are pretty generous.
-They include a subsidised bike purchase scheme, free private care, a decent gym allowance, “really good summer and Christmas parties” and regular talks from “respected and interesting speakers from inside and outside the law world”.
+Pay, however, is considerably lower, with Mischon’s newly qualified solicitors earning £70,000.
+Happily, the perks are pretty good.
+They include a subsidised bike purchase scheme, an in-house doctor, free private health care, a decent gym allowance, free yoga classes, “really good summer and Christmas parties” and regular talks from “respected and interesting speakers from inside and outside the law world”.